k0T0z/gsoc24-blog/_posts/2024-05-27-google-summer-of-code-2024-week-1-2-3-4-and-5-final-final-exams.markdown

 > Came across a case of it some time ago when discussing this very topic but forget what it was now, but it was pretty glaring
 > Even trivial things like exception handling is weird in some libraries, see [here](https://github.com/godotengine/godot-cpp/issues/1326), where one implementation of the library on Arch Linux is broken with exceptions disabled

-It shouldn't be a problem for ENIGMA 🤣.
-Actually, unlike Godot, ENIGMA is meant to be simple to use and developed so I don't see any problem of using STL in ENIGMA.
-Also, I don't want to forget that in order to reach the AI part, I need to finish the whole editor as soon as possible which is a large chunk of work.
+This shouldn’t pose a problem for ENIGMA! 🤣 Unlike Godot, ENIGMA is designed to be simple to use and develop, so I don't foresee any issues with incorporating the Standard Template Library (STL).
+However, I must remember that to progress to the AI component, I need to complete the entire editor as quickly as possible, which is a significant undertaking.

-Oh by the way, I planned already to extend my project to 22 weeks.
-That the maximum number of weeks you can ever extend to.
-I want to implement the Matching Machine Learning algorithm as well.
+By the way, I have already planned to extend my project to a maximum of 22 weeks, which is the longest extension allowed.
+I also aim to implement the Matching Machine Learning algorithm during this time.

 > gfundies — 25/06/2024 21:44

 > @Josh @Saif https://developers.google.com/open-source/gsoc/help/project-dates what date did you want?
 > need to pick from those

-Now, beside the implementation of the graph, I needed to know more about the use case of this project.
-How the game developers are going to use it.
-Then I can decide what can be done.
-Thanks to Josh he explained it very well.
+In addition to implementing the graph, I needed to gain a better understanding of the project's use case—specifically, how game developers will utilize it.
+This knowledge will help me determine the next steps in the project.
+Fortunately, Josh provided a clear explanation that greatly assisted my understanding.

 > Josh — 29/06/2024 17:34